Build and Run a Sample Project Using Visual Studio Code

 Create a Project Using Visual Studio Code

-- Click on the oneAPI button on the left navigation to view samples.To watch a video presentation of how to install the Sample Browser extension and create a project with Visual Studio Code, see Exploring oneAPI Samples with the Sample Browser in Visual Studio Code.
+- Click on the oneAPI button on the left navigation to view samples.To watch a video presentation of how to install extensions and use them to set up your environment, explore sample code, and connect to the Intel® Developer Cloud using Visual Studio Code, see oneAPI Visual Studio Code Extensions.

 - A list of available samples will open in the left navigation.